ashutosh1206/Crypton/RSA-encryption/Intro-Challenges/Challenge-1/README.md

 **Level**: 1

-**Description**: You are given ciphertext of a message that is encrypted using `encrypt.py` and stored in `ciphertext.py`.
+**Description**: You are given ciphertext of a message that is encrypted using `encrypt.py` and stored in `ciphertext.txt`.
 Also, private key values are stored in `privatekey.txt`.
 Get the flag and score some points!

 **Points**: 10